-The latest spate of terrorist attacks in the Middle East and Bangladesh and the unfortunate, indiscriminate killings in Paris have highlighted how misinterpretation of culture, rituals and religious beliefs are affecting peace and stability all over the world.
+The spate of terrorist attacks in the Middle East, in Bangladesh and the unfortunate, indiscriminate killings elsewhere in South Asia have highlighted how misinterpretation of culture, rituals and religious beliefs are affecting peace and stability all over the world.
 It has also drawn attention to the politicisation of faith and its consequent repercussions.

 The concept of material culture covers the physical expressions of culture, such as technology, architecture and art, whereas the immaterial aspects of culture (intangible cultural heritage of a society) refer to principles of social organisation (including practices of political organisation and social institutions), mythology, philosophy, literature (both written and oral) and science.